rikoarik/BooksFinder/README.md

 # BookFinder - Android App

 A modern Android application built with Kotlin, Jetpack Compose, and Material 3 design that allows users to search for books using the Open Library API and manage their favorite books.
-The app features a beautiful, modern UI inspired by contemporary design trends with support for dark/light themes and multiple languages.
+The app features a beautiful, modern UI inspired by contemporary design trends with support for dark/light themes.

 ## ✨ Features